Jebel Moya: Current dating

 Current hypotheses posit that a network of craft communities allowed the spread of ideas and animals into central/south-central Sudan between 6000 and 5000 BCE.

 All surviving site features, including graves, date in Phase II (ca. 3000-800 BCE) and Phase III (800-100 BCE).
 The main occupation at Jebel Moya is dated to 2300 BCE.
 The first conclusive evidence for burials at Jebel Moya dates to the mid-first century BCE.

 Period 1, following Gerharz' Phase I, dates to the late sixth or early fifth millennium BCE.
 Period 2 dates between 2500 and 1500 BCE.
 It is inferred from surrounding economies to the north that during this period, the inhabitants of Jebel Moya were pastoral or agro-pastoral.
 Period 3 dates between 100 BCE and 500 CE, during which the majority of the burials were interred.
 Accelerator Mass Spectrometry dating of bone samples from Jebel Moya were unsuccessful due to lack of collagen.
 OSL dating of pottery is the first absolute date from Jebel Moya.

 Habitation

 Because of the permanent source of water, there were multiple habitation sites as well as grave sites at Jebel Moya used by pastoralists in the area.

 During the Wellcome Excavations, evidence of habitation sites were found.
 Most field notes concerning the habitation sites did not survive.
 Human-made features at Jebel Moya include three hearths, three hardened mud floors, one of which contained post-holes, and a second contained a hearth.
 These finds are consistent with habitation activity and possibly contemporary with Phase I (5000 BCE).
-Located above these works were three ovens, along with post-holes.
+Located above these works were three ovens, as well as post-holes.
 Mud plaster was found in one of the strata, and a patch of burnt clay flooring in another.
 These findings support the theory of habitations remaining through all three phases of occupation.